Home » Cookies Bars & Candy » Butter Pecan Fudge

 • Line an 8-inch square baking pan with heavy duty aluminum foil, extending foil 1 inch over edges.
 Spray foil with cooking spray or brush lightly with softened butter.
 Set aside.

-• In a heavy bottomed 3 or 4 quart saucepan fitted with a candy thermometer combine brown sugar, heavy cream, butter and marshmallow crème.
+• In a heavy bottomed 3 or 4 quart heavy saucepan fitted with a candy thermometer combine brown sugar, heavy cream, butter and marshmallow crème.
 Cook over medium heat 8-12 minutes or until mixture comes to a full boil.

 • Pour mixture into prepared pan.
 Sprinkle top with reserved 1/2 cup pecans.